-IOV Labs operates as a purpose driven organization focused on promoting and developing the next generation of open blockchain-based infrastructure that will enable worldwide financial inclusion and bridge the gap between this nascent technology and mass adoption and is the organization behind RSK and RIF platforms.
+IOV Labs operates as a purpose driven organization focused on promoting and developing the next generation of open blockchain-based infrastructure that will enable worldwide financial inclusion and bridge the gap between this nascent technology and mass adoption and is the main contributor to the development of RSK and RIF platforms.

 For more information visit: IOV Labs

 RSK is the first general purpose smart contract platform secured by the Bitcoin Network.

 Smart contracts are contracts whose terms are encoded in computer language instead of legal language.
 Smart contracts can be executed by a computing network such as RSK, so that the terms of the contracts are automatically enforced by a protocol that all nodes in the network follow.

 A smart contract can be fully autonomous if all the objects referred (such as currency, payments, obligations, property titles, assets, licenses) have a digital representation in the platform.
 When there is no such digital representation for an object, a smart contract can also refer to itself and react to changes in its state through special gateway nodes called oracles that provide external information to the blockchain.
 A smart contract also has access to time with minute precision, so time-restricted conditions can be represented.

 A few examples of smart contracts are:

 RSK MainNet network was released in early January 2018.
 The latest major version is called Wasabi.

 Live statistics about the entire RSK network is available at RSK Stats.
 All the necessary source code can be found at our GitHub repository: RSKSmart.
 All the project information, including a getting started guide, can be found on the RSK & RIF Developer Portal.